 Students enter the programme as postgraduates, and by the end they would be expected to exhibit:

-Confidence and competence in relating to the demands of the early years and primary school context;
+Confidence and competence in relating to the demands of the secondary school context;

 Strong subject knowledge, enabling them to teach across the full age and ability range for which they are trained;